Queens' go-to for all-you-can-eat sushi, offering a solid and affordable dining experience with a variety of cooked roll options.

-"The restaurant is particularly recommended for its all-you-can-eat sushi, with specific praise for cooked options like the salmon skin cucumber, lobster roll, and a nostalgic roll featuring eel."
+"The restaurant is particularly noted for its all-you-can-eat sushi options, with specific call-outs for cooked rolls such as the salmon skin cucumber, lobster roll, and nostalgic roll."

 Positive"Akino is mentioned as being in Queens but decent enough for its price point and conveniently located near a subway station."